AhmedDiderRahat/captcha_detection/README.md

-# CAPTCHA Image Prediction Project
+# CAPTCHA Image Detection Project

 ## Overview
 This project implements a Convolutional Recurrent Neural Network (CRNN) to predict the text content of CAPTCHA images.
 The model combines convolutional layers, recurrent layers, and a final dense layer to process and predict sequences of characters from image data.